• Skip to primary navigation

 Lipton Tea Time Moms' Brunch

-I also made homemade Berry Hibiscus Tea-Infused Fruit Salad.
+I also mad an easy and refreshing Simple Fruit Salad, infused with berry hibiscus tea.
 It's so easy to make if you make it the night before, and it's absolutely delicious!

 The recipe is posted at the bottom of this post.